This page will provide a sense of what to expect when you come for a session with Dan.

 When working with families I use a Family Systems Model & have been blending in more Attachment Theory references over the last few years.
 Family Systems Theory as the name implies focuses on how the entire system functions.
 In doing this the aim is to help each individual in the system, each subsystem e.g. Parents, siblings, as well as how they interact as a whole.
 Attachment Theory involves flushing out more about what your needs are from others & how others meet those needs.
 The origin of this model was focused on small children & the attachment style they had with their parents.
 Research over the last few decades has found that there is a grown up version of some of these concepts that plays out in our romantic and social relationships as adults.

 With couples therapy there would be influence from the Systems, Attachment and some Interpersonal models though I find a big part of helping couples boils down to really working on effective communication and rebuilding intimacy for many of them.
 Once that is restored some of the other issues for the couple become more manageable.
-I am certified in Gottman Couples therapy and have also been trained in Emotion Focused Couples therapy and Imago therapy.
+I have completed Level 2 training in Gottman Couples therapy.
+I have also been trained in Emotion Focused Couples therapy and Imago therapy.

 For the substance abuse crowd my default mode is to go with a 12-step model since that is what many of the treatment programs I have worked in used.
 This approach aims towards abstinence from the problematic substance.
 This approach is the modern version of what began with the development of Alcoholics Anonymous back in the 1930s.
 Though especially for those more on the earlier stages of addiction I may work with clients on switching back to responsible use with a Moderation Management or Harm Reduction approach.
 With these models the goal is to reduce chemical use to a responsible level & use in a safe manner to eliminate the negative consequences that develop by chemical abuse.